mbrownnycnyc/cka/cka.md

   wsl -d ubuntu_baseline /boot/wsl_conf.sh
   ```

 7. Every time your machine is rebooted, the vSwitch is re-created off of a base template or some logic that I can't locate or can't be customized.
-The active switch config is stored in the registry: `HKLM\SYSTEM\CurrentControlSet\Services\VMSMP\Parameters\SwitchList`, but this is not related to
-* `HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\Class\{4d36e972-e325-11ce-bfc1-08002be10318}\`
-* `C:\Windows\INF\wvms_mp_windows.inf`
-* `HKLM\SYSTEM\CurrentControlSet\Services\vmsmp\parameters\SwitchList\991BDC97-F2A5-4B06-8403-4681E29C606D`

-8. In order to configure delete then create the vSwitch as covered in step 1, you must delete
+8. In order to configure delete then create the vSwitch as covered in step 1, I've tried a few ways to create a powershell script that invokes HCN vswitch deletion/recreation, but it always fails to start...
+I've set it to run with highest privs and as the user.
+To maintain security of the script file, I've leveraged EFS (local NTFS encryption) to encrypt against the user.
+The issue seems separate and may be caused by the NGAV/EDR/EPP I have on my system.

+So... in this case, you need to re-run a powershell script with admin privs, to create the vSwitch and issue the commands eery time Windows starts.

+The main problem I seem to be having is that I can't assign different IPs to different VMs.
+Let's see if I can get through this.

 9.  create four ubuntu containers, convert them to be hosted as WSL2 VMs, and create /etc/wsl.conf (https://www.mourtada.se/installing-multiple-instances-of-ubuntu-in-wsl2/)

-`wsl -d ubuntu_baseline apt update -y && apt upgrade -y && apt install -y dos2unix`

 ```
 $nodes = "control","workernode1","workernode2","workernode3"